 - c.
 The key characteristic of a bus (of either sort) is that only one pair of devices can communicate using the bus at any one time. - 4.
 Bus structures can be OPEN or PROPRIETARY. - a.
-Today there are several industry-standard bus architectures which allow components from different manufacturers to be assembled together into a single system. - Example: The PCI Bus is widely used in both Wintel PCs and MacIntoshes.
+Today there are several industry-standard bus architectures which allow components from different manufacturers to be assembled together into a single system.

+Example: The PCI Bus and the newer PCI Expess (PCIe) Bus is widely used in both Windows PCs and MacIntoshes.